This programme is currently under development and may be subject to change

 The course

-Drama and Theatre Studies (BA)
+Drama and Theatre (BA)

-BA Drama and Theatre Studies at Royal Holloway is about more than the stage.
+BA Drama and Theatre at Royal Holloway is about more than the stage.
 You’ll study how performance engages with big ideas like identity, politics, power, and protest.

 Learn to analyse, question, and make theatre that responds to the world around you.
 Balancing creative practice with critical thinking, this degree equips you to grow as a confident, versatile artist – on stage and beyond.